colbyfayock/media-ecommerce-workshop/lessons/01 - Create a new Next.js ecommerce app from a starter project.md

 The product data is what it sounds like, but importantly, is where we manage the image locations, which we'll update in a later lesson when starting to work with Cloudinary.

-## Extra Credit

-### 1. Update the title of the store

-We started up a new online store called Space Jelly, but they don't franchise quite yet!
-That means, you need to come up with your own store name.

-Update the title of the store throughout the application to your new store!

-P.S. don't forget the SEO metadata!

-#### Getting Started

-You can find the `<Head>` component in all of the Page files where you can manage how your page title looks.

-#### Where We'll Make Changes
-* `src/pages/index.js`
-* `src/components/Footer/Footer.js`
-* `src/components/Header/Header.js`

 ## Next Lesson

 [02 - Create a new GitHub repository and link local project](https://github.com/colbyfayock/media-ecommerce-workshop/blob/main/lessons/02%20-%20Create%20a%20new%20GitHub%20repository%20and%20link%20local%20project.md)